 Penalty: a fine of $5 000.

-[Section 82G inserted by No. 60 of 2011 s.
+[Section 82G inserted: No. 60 of 2011 s.
 96.]

 82H.
 Ensuring quality of listing — database operator’s obligation

 (1) This section applies if a lessor or agent of a lessor who has listed personal information about a person in a residential tenancy database gives the database operator that operates the database written notice that the personal information must be —